channel incentive programs

 Enablement and Training Incentives example

-Cisco, a company specializing in networking hardware, offers an extensive channel partner program.
+Cisco, a networking hardware company, offers an extensive channel partner program.
 Their thorough channel partner guide provides valuable information on enablement and training incentives to assist you effectively.

 10. Loyalty incentives and partner retention